syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 #### Changing the Switch editor on color

-You can change the switch on color by using the `OnColor` property in the `DataFormSwitchItem`.
+You can change the switch on color by using the [OnColor](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormSwitchItem.html#Syncfusion_Maui_DataForm_DataFormSwitchItem_OnColor) property in the [DataFormSwitchItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormSwitchItem.html?tabs=tabid-1%2Ctabid-3).

 {% tabs %}
 {% highlight C# %}